 But of course, if you're making below an average salary, or having an older car with higher upkeep, the numbers could get much worse for you.
 The sad state of affairs is that for a bunch of low-salary jobs you still need to have a car, and as calculated above, spend two monthly salaries just to keep the car running.

 Before we end this adventure, let's check our pollution levels.
-Driving 18211 kilometers with a car rated at 145 grams of CO2 per kilometer, we end up with 2.5 metric tons of CO2 over those last two years.
+Driving ~9000 kilometers per year with a car rated at 145 grams of CO2 per kilometer, we end up with 1.3 metric tons of CO2.
 To make it more visual, we can say that every year, a car emits its own weight in CO2 into the atmosphere.

 To compare it, your body emits 1kg of CO2 daily, 365 kg yearly, which is surprisingly only one-third of what the car does.
 But of course, your CO2 is the "acceptable" one, taken from the plants that took it from the atmosphere fairly recently, so you're only participating in the everyday carbon cycle.
 But the carbon from the fuel has been lying underground for hundreds of millions of years, and getting it up in the air in those amounts might not be the best thing.